 The digital core model is a model obtained as a result of computer tomography.
-Method is based on computer-processed combinations of many X-ray measurements taken from various angles to produce cross-sectional images of a scanned object, allowing to see inside the object without destruction [4].
+Computer tomography - a method of nondestructive layered analysis of the internal structure of the object, was proposed in 1972 by Godfrey N. Hounsfield and Allan M. Cormack, awarded for this development of the Nobel Prize.
+Method based on computer-processed combinations of many X-ray measurements taken from various angles to produce cross-sectional images of a scanned object, allowing to see inside the object without destruction [4].
 Today, computed tomography is an evolving method for studying the petrographic properties of rocks.
-The X-ray tomography method allows to solve a huge number of geological problems, such as modeling cavities (fracture, caverns, pores), calculating the porosity, studying rock heterogeneity, analysis of reservoir properties, measurement as core's volumes as all its voids and solids.
+The X-ray tomography method allows to solve a huge number of geological problems, such as modelling cavities (fracture, caverns, pores), calculating the porosity, studying rock heterogeneity, analysis of reservoir properties, measurement as core's volumes as all its voids and solids.

-X-ray tomography has been used in oil industry since 80-s years [5].
-The first studies has been conducted in Australia, USA, and Great Britain [6].
+X-ray tomography is used in oil industry since 80-s years [5].
+The first studies were conducted in Australia, USA, and Great Britain [6].

 The result of the X-ray tomography of a core sample is a set of grayscale snapshots representing corresponding virtual sections [7].
 Each snapshot point shows its radiodensity.
-A combination of these grayscale snapshots is used then to generate 3-dimensional radiodensity distribution of the sample in the volume [8].
+Combination of these grayscale snapshots is used then to generate 3-dimensional radiodensity distribution of the sample in the volume [8].